dgutov/diff-hl/README.md

 ![screenie](screenshot.png)

-Top window: buffer in this minor mode, bottom window: corresponding diff.
+Top window: a buffer in this minor mode, bottom window: the corresponding diff.

 Requirements
 =====